 - Merge and Purge: Identifying and combining or removing duplicate records from your database.

 - Key Coding: Assigning identifiers to records in your database and noting them for easy rediscovery later.

 - Parsing: Breaking elements of a record apart into separate fields in your database.

-If your organization is looking to grow through supporter acquisition and believe data is key to doing so, a team of data experts can be a valuable resource.
+If your organization is looking to grow through supporter acquisition and believes data are the key to doing so, a team of data experts can be a valuable resource.

-With powerful marketing, your nonprofit can expand its audience and grow through the challenges presented by the crisis.
+With powerful marketing, your nonprofit can expand its audience and strengthen its programs.
 The most effective way to improve your marketing efforts is to dive into your data, cleaning up your organization’s greatest asset to use it for impactful outreach.
 With these tips, you’ll be off to a great start.

 Gabrielle is the Director of Marketing for AccuData Integrated Marketing.
 She joined the organization in 2017 and possesses more than 15 years of experience in strategic marketing, branding, communications, and digital marketing.
 She earned a B.S. in Marketing and an M.B.A in Marketing Management from the University of Tampa.